OpenMS/pyopenms-docs/docs/source/scoring_spectra_hyperscore.rst

 **********

-:py:class:`~.HyperScore` computes the (ln transformed) ``HyperScore`` of theoretical :term:`spectrum`, calculated from a peptide/oligonucleotide sequence, with an experimental :term:`spectrum`, loaded from an :term:`mzML` file.
+:py:class:`~.HyperScore` computes the (ln transformed) ``HyperScore`` of theoretical spectrum, calculated from a peptide/oligonucleotide sequence, with an experimental spectrum, loaded from an :term:`mzML` file.

-    1. the dot product of peak intensities between matching peaks in experimental and theoretical :term:`spectrum` is calculated
+    1. the dot product of peak intensities between matching peaks in experimental and theoretical spectrum is calculated
     2. the :py:class:`~.HyperScore` is calculated from the dot product by multiplying by factorials of matching b- and y-ions

 .. code-block:: python